 4.1.
 Verification is carried out during each test throughout the cycle defined in paragraph 6.1. of Annex 4a.

 4.2.
-However, if the requirements of paragraph 3. above are met, with instantaneous accelerations which are at least three times greater or smaller than the values obtained in the sequences of the theoretical cycle, the verification described above will not be necessary.
+However, if the requirements of paragraph 3. are met, with instantaneous accelerations which are at least three times greater or smaller than the values obtained in the sequences of the theoretical cycle, the verification described above will not be necessary.

 Annex 4a - Appendix 7